 Padma (lotus flower) plays a very significant role in Hinduism.
 This flower symbolizes rebirth, purity, strength, spirituality, and enlightenment.
 It is also the symbol that transcends both religion and time.
-Let’s know the significance of padma (lotus flower) in Hinduism.
+Let’s know the significance of padma in Hinduism.

 Durga Puja and Padma